OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 [Chronicle Protocol](https://chroniclelabs.org/) is a novel Oracle solution that has exclusively secured over $10B in assets for MakerDAO and its ecosystem since 2017.
 Chronicle overcomes the current limitations of transferring data on-chain by developing scalable, cost-efficient, decentralized, and verifiable Oracles, rewriting the rulebook on data transparency and accessibility.

 ### Querying the price of $ARB using Chronicle
 Chronicle contracts are read-protected by a whitelist, meaning you won't be able to read them on-chain without your address being added to the whitelist.
 On the Testnet, users can add themselves to the whitelist through the SelfKisser contract, a process playfully referred to as "kissing" themselves.
-For access to production Oracles on the Mainnet, please open a support ticket on [Discord](https://discord.com/invite/CjgvJ9EspJ) in the 🆘｜support channel.
+For access to production Oracles on the Mainnet, please open a support ticket in [Discord](https://discord.com/invite/CjgvJ9EspJ) in the 🆘｜support channel.

 For the deployment addresses, please check out the [Dashboard](https://chroniclelabs.org/dashboard/oracles).
 ```solidity